 Paracetamol can be given to children from the age of one month for pain and symptoms of fever.
 Paracetamol for children can only be bought at pharmacies.
 Make sure you’ve got the right strength for your child's age and weight as overdosing can be dangerous.
 Read and follow the directions on the label carefully.
 If you are not sure, check with your doctor or pharmacist.

 Non-steroidal anti-inflammatory (NSAIDs) drugs, such as ibuprofen, are effective against mild to moderate pain.
 Use these at the lowest dose that improves your symptoms and only use them for a short time.
 These medicines may not be suitable for people with stomach troubles, heart problems, kidney impairment, high blood pressure or asthma.
-See your doctor if you need to take these drugs for more than one week.
-The use of oral NSAIDs in older people is not recommended.
+See your doctor if you need to take these medicines for more than one week.
+The use of oral NSAIDs in older people is usually not recommended.

 Ibuprofen can be given for pain and symptoms of fever in children aged three months and over who weigh more than 5kg.
 Ibuprofen for children can only be bought at pharmacies.
 Make sure you’ve got the right strength for your child's age and weight as overdosing can be dangerous.
 Read and follow the directions on the label carefully.
 If you are not sure, check with your doctor or pharmacist.
 Avoid ibuprofen if your child has asthma, unless advised by your doctor.

 Aspirin can be taken for mild to moderate pain.
 It should be taken with caution if you have indigestion, reflux or ulcers.
 Don't use aspirin in children under 16 years of age.

 Codeine is a type of opioid agent related to morphine.
 Codeine and codeine-containing medicines are no longer available without a prescription.
 Visit the TGA website to learn more about the change to codeine access.